Belfagor2005/WorldCam/README.md

 1. **Direct playback using yt\_dlp and eServiceReference** The plugin tries to play YouTube videos directly by extracting the stream URL with yt\_dlp.

-2. **Fallback to YouTubeExtractor**
-   If yt\_dlp fails, it falls back to the older YouTubeExtractor method.

-3. **Fallback to YouTubeProxy**
-   If both yt\_dlp and YouTubeExtractor fail, it uses YouTubeProxy as the last fallback.

 This ensures maximum compatibility and reliability for YouTube streams.